Pizza Garden: Gardening Ideas for Kids

 5. Water and Feed

 In general, tomatoes need more water than the other plants, followed by basil and peppers; rosemary and thyme will need less water.
-To help your young plants grow vigorously be sure to feed with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food every 2 weeks.
-To reduce the chance of foliar diseases, water in the morning, apply water to the base of tomato plants and avoid getting water on the leaves.
+To reduce the chance of foliar diseases, water in the morning, apply water to the base of your plants, and avoid getting water on the leaves.
+Then, to help your young plants grow vigorously, begin feeding them a month after planting with Miracle Gro® Performance Organics™ All Purpose Plant Nutrition Granules, which will give them just the right kind and amount of nutrition they need to flourish.
+Just be sure to follow all directions.

 6. Mulch and Prevent Weeds